CLCL-Geneva/BLM-SNFDisentangling/README.md

 * `FFNN` -- a 3 layer FFNN
 * `CNN` -- a 3 layer CNN

+### VAE architectures

+* `encoder-decoder`: encodes a sequence of sentences, decodes the answer
+  * with sentence embeddings as 2D arrays, input sequence is a stack of 2D arrays (vaes/VAE.py)
+  * with sentence embeddings as 1D arrays, input sequence is a stack of 1D arrays (vaes/VAE_1DxSeq.py)
+  * with sentence embeddings as 1D arrays, input sequence is a 1D array (concatenated sentence representations) (vaes/VAE_1D.py)

+* `encoder-double decoder`: encodes a sequence of sentences, one decoder reconstructs the input sequence, the other decoder decodes the answer
+  * with sentence embeddings as 2D arrays, input sequence is a stack of 2D arrays (vaes/dual_VAE.py)
+  * with sentence embeddings as 1D arrays, input sequence is a stack of 1D arrays (vaes/dual_VAE_1DxSeq.py)

 ### Running experiments

-To run experiments, call main.py.
+To run experiments, use run_xperiments.py.
 Main arguments:

 * `data_dir`: the top of the directory where the data is located.
 Default data/BLM-AgrF/
-* `transformer` : bert or flaubert.
+* `transformer` : bert, roberta, electra.
 Default = bert
-* `baseline_sys` : the baseline system: ffnn or cnn
+* `baseline_sys` : the baseline system: ffnn, cnn, cnn_seq
+* `sys`: the VAE-based system to use
 * `train_perc`: how much data to use for training.
 Could be given as percentage or actual numbers, e.g.: "1.0 1.0 1.0" will use all the available data for each type, "2073 2073 2073" will use 2073 instances for training for each type (this is the max available for type I).
 The values need not be the same.
 * `epochs`: the number of epochs to train.
 When the number of training examples is small, a higher number of epochs usually works better.
 When using a large number of training instances (for type II and type III subsets), one epoch will take a long time to run.
 * `lr`: the learning rate.
 Default = 1e-3
 * `n_exps`: number of experiments to run
+* ...

+The script can also take a json configuration file from which it will read the provided arguments.
+Whatever is not specified will have the default values.

 The results of the experiments (P, R, F, Acc, error counts) are exported to a csv file in the results subdir.